morr0ne/jmap/README.md

 - [ ] Find an original name for the library
 - [ ] Separate into different crates (monorepo?)
 - [ ] Example client

+## MSRV policy
+No MSRV is planned until the library reaches a somewhat stable status.
+It is currently checked against the latest nightly, beta and stable channels